 5. Is your Privacy Notice GDPR-ready?

-Post an updated privacy notice (policy) as soon as possible, so that data collected now can be used compliantly from May 2018 onward.
+Post an updated privacy notice (policy) as soon as possible, so that data collected now can be used compliantly.

 The GDPR requires more detailed privacy notices, including how long you retain personal data, details of any sharing of personal data with third parties, an explanation of any profiling activities undertaken, how individuals can exercise their rights, where to send complaints and if non-EU countries will process personal data.